 Delivery Vehicle Accidents

 Commercial vehicle operators, such as truckers and delivery drivers, are often under pressure to stay on a tight schedule.
 While this may be good for business, it can be extremely dangerous to others on the road, including motorists, cyclists, and pedestrians.
-If you or a loved one has been hurt by the careless or reckless conduct of a delivery vehicle driver or another professional operator, the Pembroke Pines truck accident attorneys at Cohn & Smith can help you take legal action.
-We can aggressively advocate for your rights as you seek compensation for your injuries or a loved one’s wrongful death.Holding a Delivery Vehicle Driver or Delivery Company Accountable for Damages
+If you or a loved one has been hurt in a delivery vehicle accident caused by the careless or reckless conduct of a delivery vehicle driver or another professional operator, the Pembroke Pines truck accident attorneys at Cohn & Smith can help you take legal action.
+We can aggressively advocate for your rights as you seek compensation for your injuries or a loved one’s wrongful death.Holding a Driver or Delivery Company Accountable for a Delivery Vehicle Accident

 Accidents involving delivery vehicles are usually litigated according to the law of negligence, as are other motor vehicle collision cases.
 In order to prove a claim of negligence, a plaintiff must show that the defendant owed a legal duty of care, the duty was breached, there was a causal connection from the breach to the accident, and the plaintiff was forced to sustain damages.